Pennsylvania bill would legalize recreational marijuana

 HARRISBURG, Pa.
-(WHTM) — A bill to legalize recreational marijuana was introduced in the Pennsylvania House of Representatives on Tuesday.
+(WHTM) — A bill to legalize recreational marijuana was introduced Tuesday in the Pennsylvania House of Representatives.

 Revenue would be generated by a wholesale tax of 10% on business-to-business transactions, while growers and processors partnered with an existing Pennsylvania farm are free from paying that tax.

-Consumers will also foot an excise tax starting at 6%, which increases to 12% after two years, and 19% four years from the initial rate.
+Consumers will also foot an excise tax starting at 6%, which increases to 12% after two years and to 19% after four years.

 Tax revenue would be used for services like student loan reimbursement and after school programs.